fhgr-stud/bughunt/README.md

 # Bughunt

-This repository contains Python programs that contain bugs, ordered by the error message.
+This repository contains buggy Python programs ordered by the error message.

 Find and eliminate the bugs, to sharpen your Python skills.